Hiking Potato Chip Rock via Mount Woodson in San Diego

 The Potato Chip Rock hike is situated on the Mount Woodson Trail in Poway, northeast of San Diego.
 As far as I know, the trailhead that counts for the San Diego Six Packs of Peaks Challenge is accessible from Lake Poway Recreation Area.

 There is a parking lot at Lake Poway Recreation Area, and a $10.00 fee may be required on Saturdays and Sundays if you don’t live in Poway.
 The fee is payable by credit card.
-It’s important to note that the parking lot gates close at 4.45 pm.
-So make sure you get your car out before that time if you choose to park in the Lake Poway Recreation Area.
+Heads-up: the Lake Poway parking lot gates close at 4:45 pm sharp.
+So, make sure you get your car out before that time if you choose to park in the Lake Poway Recreation Area.

 Gear Recommendation